 A colleague at Ambassador, after his spouse died, had his and her wedding rings melted together with both of their initials engraved into the new ring, (as big as a brass knuckle actually).
 While he was working through his grief, he ritualistically told and retold the story about the significance of the ring.
 Several years later when he remarried, he transferred that ring to the fourth finger of his right hand, but continuing to tell the ritualistic story about the significance of that ring, much to the chagrin and discomfort of his new bride.
 On one occasion I could not help noticing the pain and hurt expression in the eyes of his spouse.
 I didn't have the guts to tell him at the time that I felt that he should have demonstrated a little bit more sensitivity to his new bride.

 My dad is an 81 year old newlywed.
-Both he and my stepmother, Olive (Madrestra as I call her), have systematically and thoughtfully given all the keepsakes of their previous marriages to their offspring.
-My brothers and I have received all of mom's keepsakes such as the magnetic decal that went on the refrigerator proclaiming "Marie's Kitchen," My home is decorated with my mom's oil paintings.
+Both he and my stepmother, Olive have systematically and thoughtfully given all the keepsakes of their previous marriages to their offspring.
+My brothers and I have received all of mom's keepsakes such as the magnetic decal that went on the refrigerator proclaiming "Marie's Kitchen."
+My home is decorated with my mom's oil paintings.
 She was an artist in her own right.
-This Thanksgiving I'll be picking up mom's easel and the last painting she worked on before her death.
+This Thanksgiving I will be picking up mom's easel and the last painting she worked on before her death.

 Brethren, we need to make sure that after this Feast we go home and search our belongings for any keepsakes from our old spiritual lovers, scouring and cleansing our hearts from any past trace memories of these relationships.
-You can't serve two masters and you can't court two lovers.
+You cannot serve two masters and you cannot court two lovers.
 The culmination of all of our forked road learning experiences lead to yielding and final submission to our prospective Bridegroom.
-Then and only then will all the riddles and figures of speech and the esoteric prophecies of scripture will be cleared up for us.
+Then and only then will all the riddles and figures of speech and the esoteric prophecies of Scripture will be cleared up for us.
 Our Fiancée assures us,